stonepros/stone/doc/releases/mimic.rst

     already been dropped from those supported distros where Python 3 is standard and Python 2 is optional (currently only SUSE).

-  - Ceph codebase has now moved to the C++-17 standard.
+  - Stone codebase has now moved to the C++-17 standard.

-  - The Ceph LZ4 compression plugin is now enabled by default, and introduces a new build dependency.
+  - The Stone LZ4 compression plugin is now enabled by default, and introduces a new build dependency.